jlorys/SQL-Server-sqls/README.md

 --identity; first param is seed second is increment --Seed and Increment values are optional.
 If you don't specify the identity and seed they both default to 1.
-Create Table tblPerson
+CREATE TABLE tblPerson
 (
 PersonId int Identity(1,1) Primary Key,
 Name nvarchar(20)
 )

 SET Identity_Insert tblPerson ON
-Insert into tblPerson(PersonId, Name) values(2, 'John')
---As long as the Identity_Insert is turned on for a table, you need to explicitly provide the value for that column.
+INSERT INTO tblPerson(PersonId, Name) VALUES (2, 'John') --As long as the Identity_Insert is turned on for a table, you need to explicitly provide the value for that column.

 --After, you have the gaps in the identity column filled, and if you wish SQL server to calculate the value, turn off